Lamparter/Dev-Home/README.md

 #### Popular apps

 The machine configuration tool provides a list of popular apps when selecting applications to install.
 This is currently a hard-coded list of applications that have been popular with developers on Windows.
 Popularity was determined by high levels of installation and usage.
 As this is a moment in time, we are not accepting submissions for this list.
 We're looking to improve the experience with [Suggested Apps](https://github.com/microsoft/devhome/issues/375) so the list can be optimized for developers.

----
+-->

-## Contributing
+## Contributing to Dev Home

-We are excited to work alongside you, our amazing community, to build and enhance Dev Home!
+Want to contribute to this project?
+Let us know with an [issue](https://github.com/Lamparter/Dev-Home/issues) that communicates your intent to create a [pull request](https://github.com/Lamparter/Dev-Home/pulls).
+Also, view our [contributing guidelines](https://github.com/Lamparter/Dev-Home/blob/main/CONTRIBUTING.md) to make sure you're up to date on the coding conventions.

-***BEFORE you start work on a feature/fix,*** please read & follow our [contributing guidelines](CONTRIBUTING.md) to help avoid any wasted or duplicate effort.
+Looking for a place to start?
+Check out the [task board](https://github.com/users/Lamparter/projects/5/views/3), where you can sort tasks by size and priority.

 <!--
 ## Code of conduct